habibour/react-hitesh/readme.md

-# starting react JS in the name of Allah
+# Starting react JS in the name of Allah